cwickham/r_intro_bc_stats/syllabus.md

     install.packages(c("tidyverse", "rmarkdown",
       "babynames", "nycflights13", "gapminder", "Lahman"))

+If you've installed the tidyverse before, re-installing it may not update all the component pacakges, in which case run,

+    tidyverse::tidyverse_update()

+to identify any out-of-date packages, and follow the instructions to update them.

 Don't forget to bring your power cable!

 I'll also be providing some additional materials (slides, code and data)